Meet YOLO26: next-gen vision AI.

 Another source of renewable energy may be found in geothermal plants.
 These use the Earth's natural heat to generate electricity.
 Traditionally, these plants face challenges like unexpected equipment failures, costly repairs, and inefficient site selection.
 AI systems can improve geothermal plant operations by analyzing large amounts of data, spotting patterns, and predicting problems before they occur.
 Being proactive with the assistance of AI keeps the plant running smoothly and helps avoid expensive repairs.

 Fig 5.
-A Geothermal Power Station.
+A geothermal power station.
 Image Source: Envato Elements.

 One of the most interesting applications of AI with respect to geothermal plants comes into the picture when we are trying to identify where to build a plant.
 Selecting sites for geothermal plants using AI involves using satellite images and geographic data to find the ideal location.
 AI can analyze various factors such as geological features, heat flow, and surface temperatures to identify the most promising sites for energy extraction.
 Ideally, a new plant should be built to harness the maximum geothermal energy.
 Also, AI can help evaluate environmental impact, access to infrastructure, and potential risks, making the site selection process more comprehensive and accurate.